-7-3-09 Sliding Rock is a 60' natural rock slide with a 6-7 foot deep pool at the base - perfect for you folks looking for a waterfall to slide down.
+4-07-14 Sliding Rock is a 60' natural rock slide with a 6-7 foot deep pool at the base - perfect for you folks looking for a waterfall to slide down.
 The slide is a Forest Service recreation area with lifeguards and staff are on duty from Memorial Day week end through Labor Day.
-There is a fee of $1 per person to access the area.
+Beginning in May 2014, the fee to access the parking area will increase to $2 per person (from $1 per person).
+You can also buy a season pass for $25.
 Parking is somewhat limited, so go early if you can.
 It will be crowded on a summer week end.
 I think kids have to be a certain size to slide alone, but can sit on the lap of an adult.
 There are bathrooms which are open in season.
 For more info, call the US Forest Service at 828-877-3350.

 Directions: From the intersection of Hwys 64, 280 and 276 north near Brevard, drive north on Hwy 276 for 7.5 miles and turn left into the parking area and up to the booth where you pay.
 You'll see a 'US Fee Area' sign before the turn - there's also a sign before the turn if you are coming south on 276 from the Blue Ridge Parkway.

 I've seen people sliding off season, so I assume you can do it at any time at your own risk.
 The lines will be a lot shorter, but the water may be a little chillier.
 The water is cold in the summer also, but it feels great.